SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 For more about the ``for``-``in`` loop, see :ref:`ControlFlow_ForLoops`.

-You can also retrieve an iteratable collection of a dictionary's keys or values by accessing its ``keys`` and ``values`` properties:
+You can also retrieve an iterable collection of a dictionary's keys or values by accessing its ``keys`` and ``values`` properties:

 .. testcode:: dictionariesInferred